nawarazpokhrel/100days_of_PGSSQL/README.md

 # 100days of PGSSQL

-## This Repo is all about my 100days of SQL/PGSQL
+## This Repo is all about my 100days of SQL/PGSQL :grinning:

 ###  Joins In SQL And PGSQL